kai-jacobsen/kb-documentation/02_getting-started/add_areas.md

     )
 );```

 This will add two areas with the given id to the post-type 'page' when no special page template is selected.

+If you feel uncomfortable writing code this way, there is an alternative wrapper function you can use:
+`kb_register_area($args)`

 #### Result